I live in Michigan. The road conditions here are an absolute mess. Only one-third of roads are in good shape.

 Road Problems Could Have Largely Been Avoided

-I don’t know how roads are in your neck of the woods, but if they’re bad, you can blame politicians that are likely retired, or even dead.
+I don’t know how roads are in your neck of the woods.
+If they’re bad, you can likely blame politicians that are retired or dead.

 From a Michigan perspective, here are the last time that the funding sources were raised that gives us our road repair money: